 I’m using five open blossoms and one slightly closed blossom for each branch.

 I’ve colored the blossoms’ centers with a slightly darker shade of pink petal dust.
 I’ve trimmed the stamens with scissors and passed them quickly over steam to seal the color and give them a slight shine.

 I showed you how to steam the flowers in the Wild Rose Video 2

 I’m taking hold of one blossom and then arranging the other four and the bud around it, but slightly lower, so the whole bunch of flowers is in a mushroom shape.
 Refer to Video at 12:01

 Next, I’m taping the stems of the blossoms together with some florist tape, and the taped stems are the beginning of my branch.

-With the veined side of the leaves facing the blossoms, I’m placing four of the small leaves, evenly spaced around the blossoms.
+With the veined side of the leaves facing the blossoms, I’m placing four of the small leaves evenly spaced around the blossoms.
 I am then adding four of the large leaves, placing them slightly lower and in between the small leaves with the veins facing towards the flowers.
-Pressing each leaf stem onto the main stem then applying a short length of florists tape around them all.
+Pressing each leaf stem onto the main stem, then applying a short length of florist tape around them all.
 Refer to Video at 13:24

-The reason why I’ve put the veined side of the leaves towards the blossoms is that they will be bent backward, and you will then be able to see the veins.
+I’ve put the veined side of the leaves towards the blossoms because they will be bent backward, and you will then be able to see the veins.

 You will realize now how the florist’s tape helps when assembling the arrangement.
 You can press the leaves onto the stems of the blossoms, and they will stay in place while you tape them onto the main stem.